hyperwatch/useragent/README.md

 ### UAP

-If we're not able to provide a result with our 'First', 'Core' and 'Extra' sets, we use UAP as a fallback.
+If it's not able to provide a result with the 'First', 'Core' and 'Extra' sets, it uses UAP as a fallback.

-We're still using UAP for Device and OS parsing as this is not a focus of the library at this time.
+Also, it's still using UAP for Device and OS parsing as this is not a focus of the library at this time.

 ## License